REMEMBER: THE OBJECTIVE OF WRITING A CITATION IS TO BE ABLE TO LOCATE IT AGAIN EASILY!

 For any Journal Article:

 Every journal has its own rules for citations.
-If writing for a particular journal, consult the Author Information pages for that journal (found on their web pages) and follow their format or locate the journal in the EndNote list of outputs.
-Format for journals follows Environmental Science and Technology, an ACS journal which includes titles of articles in their citations.
+If writing for a particular journal, consult the Author Information pages for that journal (found on their web pages) and follow their format.

 Author 1; Author 2; Author 3.
 Title of Article.
-Journal abbreviation year, volume, inclusive page span.
+Journal abbreviation year, volume (issue number), inclusive page span.
+DOI [if available]

 note: year should be in bold print or underlined with a wavy line; for journal name use CASSI abbreviation or write out the entire journal name.
 All important words in the title should be capitalized.